markporo/markporo/README.md

 ![ME IN BITMOJI FASHION](https://raw.githubusercontent.com/markporo/markporo/main/images/PNG%20image-A4B6FC78982F-1.png)

 For the last decade most of my work has been centered around music --touring, writing, recording, teaching.
-These past several years, however, I have developed a passion for learning and writing code.
+These past several years, however, I have developed a passion for web development.
 Through various Udemy courses and other online resources, I first studied web development on my own.
 Currently, however, I am enrolled at Bloom University of Technology where I have decided to enhance my skills so that I can further launch into a career in tech.

 ## About Me